 With long-term profitability of the market as its core priority, Lloyd’s has put in place a number of measures over the last two decades to maximise investor gains and minimise risk.

 Most significantly, they have made it mandatory that all new participants in the market underwrite with the protection of limited liability.
-They have also taken steps to improve underwriting which has resulted in a continuing reduction in the frequency of claims for 2022.
+They have also taken steps to improve underwriting performance which has resulted in a continuing reduction in the frequency of claims for 2022.

-Another important measure has been the creation of a Central Guaranteed Fund that is available, at the discretion of the Council of Lloyd’s, to meet any valid claim that cannot be met from the resources of any member.
+The Central Guaranteed Fund is available, at the discretion of the Council of Lloyd’s, to meet any valid claim that cannot be met from the resources of any member.
+This makes a Lloyd’s policy something that buyers of insurance can rely on.

 1. Annualised return is the average annualised return (as a % of capital invested) of discretionary accounts managed by Hampden where we have official market results or estimates from Q4 2003 to Q3 2022.
 Years of account 2021 and 2022 are estimates based on Lloyd’s syndicates submissions as at Q3 2023.
 Returns are net of fees and charges but pre-tax.